libmparc/mparc/README.md

 To view the C99 version, see the predepot11 branch.

 Anyways.
-This version is safer than the C99 version at the cost of portability.
+This version is safer than the C99 version at the cost of portability and no longer single file too.